atakansavas/MelodAi/SUPABASE_SETUP.md

 ### URL Schemes

-The app is configured with the `songspot` URL scheme for OAuth redirects.
+The app is configured with the `spotsong` URL scheme for OAuth redirects.
 This is already set up in `app.json`.

 ### Deep Linking